lysdexia/flask-auth/README.rst

 Features
 --------

+* Uses a <= 254 char email address as username.
+Use another version if you want a regular username!
 * Set of functions to assist in user session management (logging in and out, getting the current user, expiring sessions, encrypting passwords, etc).
 * Base user class AuthUser that can be used with most ORM's.
-* Plug-and-play model for Google App Engine (and a working example for SQLAlchemy and MongoAlchemy).
+* Plug-and-play model for Google App Engine (and a working example for SQLAlchemy).
 * Straightforward permission model to differentiate access rights between (groups of) users.

 Documentation
 -------------
-Documentation can be found on `PyPI <http://packages.python.org/Flask-Auth/>`_.
+Documentation for original may be found on `PyPI <http://packages.python.org/Flask-Auth/>`_.